DaveM86/CIT_openuniversity/README.md

 # CIT_openuniversity
-Collection of scripts and programs I've found helpful whilst studying computing with the Open University
+Collection of scripts and programs I've found helpful whilst studying Computing and IT with the Open University